 We started by painting the canvas panel with a thin layer of blue and green paint.

-Once we enjoyed our snacking and the canvas had dried, it was time to start creating our flowers.
+Once the canvas had dried, it was time to start creating our flowers.
 We started by making a stem using white glue.
 My kids then looked through the Fruity Pebbles and took out the green ones and pressed them into the glue to make the stem.

 We then added some white glue on top of the stem to finish off our flower.
 You can just make a circle of glue or do something a little more elaborate, depending on the kind of flower you want to make.